FranciscoCBueno/pokedex/README.md

 - Usage of good practices
 - Code readability and organization
-- Better understanding and implementation of OOP
+- Better understanding and implementation of OOP and web development